- About Immunology

 Cell and Molecular Biology (CMB) Training Grant

 UW Immunology students may compete for a position on the Cell and Molecular Biology Training Grant, which currently has 31 slots that may be awarded to students in participating departments.
 The program allows a maximum of 36 months of support by NRSA Institutional Training Programs.
 The minimum appointment is for twelve months of continuous support.
-UW Immunology is a participating department, and each participating department has one "Floor" position to award to one of their students.
-The remaining positions are awarded by a selection committee consisting of faculty representatives from participating departments.
+UW Immunology is a participating department.
+The positions are awarded by a selection committee consisting of faculty representatives from participating departments.
 Each spring, eligible students complete an application, which is reviewed by the selection committee, and finalists are invited to give a short presentation of their research.
 The selection committee awards positions based on the student¹s application, faculty evaluations, and research presentation.

 Learn more about the Cell and Molecular Biology (CMB) training grant.